mwgeurts/viewray_radiso/README.md

 Finally, by disabling the Tongue and Groove (TG) offset, this tool and the methods used therein are not specific to ViewRay and are capable of analyzing data from any treatment system.

 ArcCHECK is a trademark of Sun Nuclear Corporation.
-MATLAB&reg; is a registered trademark of MathWorks Inc. ViewRay is a trademark of ViewRay Incorporated.
+MATLAB&reg; is a registered trademark of MathWorks Inc. ViewRay is a registered trademark of ViewRay Incorporated.

 ## Contents